How long do algae live? Edible algae - types, benefits and harm. General characteristics of algae

 • wastewater treatment.

 Contains chloroplasts.
 Algae have different shape and sizes.
-They live mainly in water to the depths where light penetrates.
+They live mainly in water to depths where light penetrates.

-Among the algae, there are both microscopically small and giant ones, reaching a length of over 100 m (for example, the length of the brown alga macrocystis pear-shaped is 60-200 m).
+Among the algae there are both microscopically small and giant ones, reaching a length of over 100 m (for example, the length of the brown alga Macrocystis pear-shaped is 60-200 m).

 Algae reproduce asexually and sexually.

-asexual reproduction
+Asexual reproduction

-sexual reproduction
+Sexual reproduction

 Adaptation to the environment